rcy/tools-docs/tools/graphql-server/subscriptions.md

 In this case, the subscription name is `commentAdded`, but the publication channel is `commentAddedChannel` - so when will use our PubSub instance to publish over `commentAddedChannel` channel - it will re-run the subscription query every time a new comment is posted whose repository name matches `args.repoFullName`.

-So this is how our publication looks like:
+Our publication looks as follows:

 ```js
 pubsub.publish('newCommentsChannel', {